 The core courses in the BSPH Major are designed to provide you with a solid foundation in the core disciplines (i.e., health behavior, epidemiology, administration, environmental health, and biostatistics) and core functions (i.e., assessment, program and policy development, assurance, and communication) of public health.
 The core courses build upon each other to facilitate the integration and application of knowledge, skills, and experience.
-You will take the core courses in the following order:
+The BSPH core courses are taught on a 2-year cycle.
+Cohort 14 students will take the core courses in the following order: